dlbrush/fantasy-bball-assistant/README.md

     5. If the user selected a team:
         1. Show the total team projection table.
         2. Get the player IDs associated with the team from the database using `getUserTeamPlayerIds` and make an array of player data.
-        3. Pass this list and today's date to `getTeamTotals` to get the total weekly stat projection for this week for the team as it stands now.
+        3. Pass this list and the date in the input to `getTeamTotals` to get the total weekly stat projection for the projection week for the team as it stands now.
 Cache this as `currentTeamTotals`.
         4. Get the difference between the weekly stats, subtracting the dropped player from the picked up player.
 Add this difference to the total stats using `addStats` and cache as `newTeamTotals`.
         5. Set the `fgp` and `ftp` properties of `newTeamTotals` to be the percentage of free throws and field goals made TOTAL, instead of the difference we got back from `addStats`.
 This allows us to account for the realistic difference in shooting percentages the user will experience based on the volume of shots the players in the transaction take.
 The raw values returned from `addStats` will not make sense.
         5. In the totals table, map the `newTeamTotals`.
         6. Use `addDiffToTable` to append the difference between `currentTeamTotals` and `newTeamTotals` to the table cells.
 Show a positive change in green, and a negative change in red.

 #### Future feature ideas/current limitations
-- It would possibly be helpful to allow the user to project the rest of the week from any given date, not just today's date.
 - In some distant future where I can read data from the user's league, having a realistic waiver wire list for the user to choose from would be great.
-- I'm not sure if this is the tool where it should be included, but having some way to identify hot pickups for the user based on statistics would be very helpful.
+- I'm not sure if this is the tool where it should be included, but having some way to identify hot pickups for the user based on statistics would be a helpful feature.

 ## Tech Details